Parenting Support and Counseling in Fort Lauderdale, FL

 • Member Division 53: Society of Clinical Child and Adolescent Psychology

-• Evans, S. and Prilleltensky, O. and McKenzie, A. and Prilleltensky, I. and Nogueras, D. and Huggins, C. and Mescia, N. 2011.
+• Evans, S., Prilleltensky, O., McKenzie, A., Prilleltensky, I., Nogueras, D., Huggins, C., and Mescia, N. 2011.
 Promoting strengths, prevention, empowerment, and community change through organizational development: Lessons for research, theory, and practice.
 Journal of Prevention and Intervention in the Community.
 39 (1): pp. 50-64.

 Shopping Cart